richmahn/en_tn/mat/01/intro.md

 #### Structure and formatting ####

-Some translations indent quotations from the Old Testament.
-The ULB indents the quoted material in 1:23.
+Some translations set a quotation from the Old Testament further to the right on the page than the rest of the text.
+The ULB does this for the quoted material in 1:23.

 #### Special concepts in this chapter ####

 ##### Genealogy #####

 A genealogy is a list that records a person's ancestors or descendants.
-These lists were very important because the king would inherit his authority from his father.
-So the Jews used genealogies to choose the right man to become king.
+Jews used genealogies to choose the right man to become king.
+They did this because only a son of a king could become king.
 Most important people had records of their genealogies.

 #### Important figures of speech in this chapter ####

 ##### Use of the passive voice #####